 OCI: “OCI” refers to on-campus interviewing.
 Many students participate in on-campus interviewing in August before the second year of law school as part of their search for summer internships for the following summer.
 A number of students also attend job fairs or engage in other kinds of job searches.
-The Office of Career Planning & Professionalism will provide ample information regarding the job search.
+The Office of Career Strategy will provide ample information regarding the job search.

 Externship: An externship is a work experience much like an internship, but it takes place during the academic year.
 Instead of being paid, students receive academic credit for externships.
 Penn Law externships are generally limited to public sector placements and are generally limited to one semester.
 Information about externships can be found on the Clinics & Externships page of the Penn Law website.

 “Red herring”: This phrase refers to a legal or factual issue that is irrelevant and is used to divert attention from the main issues of a case.
 Phrases like this sometimes come up in classroom discussions when faculty members help students identify facts that impact the outcome of a court’s decision.

 Rule of Law: This phrase refers to the basic principle that all people and institutions are subject to and accountable to law that is fairly applied and enforced; the principle of government by law.